taurusgroup/promptui/README.md

 # promptui

+> **_NOTE:_** This fork was created as the original manifoldco/promptui has been abandoned.
+This is only intended to be used by Taurus internal CLI applications.

 Interactive prompt for command-line applications.

 We built Promptui because we wanted to make it easy and fun to explore cloud